andrejcremoznik/devbox/README.md

 curl -o ~/bin/devbox-create-cert https://raw.githubusercontent.com/andrejcremoznik/devbox/master/utils/devbox-use-php && chmod u+x ~/bin/devbox-create-cert
 ```

 If you create a new root certificate with this, that certificate should be installed system-wide.
-How to install root certificates differs from OS to OS.
+How to install root certificates differs from OS to OS; search the web for instructions.

 ## License - MIT